Students

 Off-Campus Emergency Resources

-The fee is mandatory and automatically billed through the Student Account Statement to all full-time students and to those who elect enrollment in the Columbia Student Medical Insurance Plan.
+The Columbia Health Fee is mandatory and automatically billed through the Student Account Statement to all full-time students and to those who elect enrollment in the Columbia Student Medical Insurance Plan (see below).
 Other students may elect enrollment in the Columbia Health Program.
-The fee is then added to the Student Account Statement.
 After paying the fee, students pay no additional charges when using services provided on campus, except for immunizations and travel assessments.
+For doctoral students in the Arts & Sciences who are fully funded or on appointments beyond their funded years, the Columbia Health Fee is covered by a GSAS fellowship, a transaction that is reflected in the Student Account Statement.

 Please note that students enrolled in programs on the Morningside Campus and students enrolled in programs at the College of Physicians and Surgeons or the Mailman School of Public Health pay the health service fee and health insurance premiums in effect at their respective campus.